 Get Veterinary Advice

 If your cat has any health issues or special dietary needs, speak with your vet first.
 When used as directed, pet CBD oil is perfectly okay, but it doesn’t hurt to keep your vet in the loop and make sure there’s nothing that could cause contraindications or increase the risk of adverse reactions.
+You can google cannabis veterinarian or hemp veterinarian to really speak to a pro.

 Be Careful What You Give Your Cat